Alzheimer’s Studies and Trials

 , ,

-Those identified to have a potential increased risk for memory loss caused by Alzheimer’s disease, will be referred from the APT Webstudy (above) to the Trial Ready Cohort for the Prevention of Alzheimer’s Dementia (TRC-PAD) in-person study.
-The purpose of TRC-PAD is to find as many people as possible (also called a “cohort”) who are interested in participating in clinical trials aimed at discovering treatments that will reduce the risk of developing Alzheimer’s dementia.
-TRC-PAD will help researchers enroll participants into these trials quickly to allow new treatments to be discovered as soon as possible.
-Participants do not have to participate in the TRC-PAD study in order to participate in the online APT Webstudy.
+Those identified to have a potential increased risk for memory loss caused by Alzheimer’s disease were referred from the APT Webstudy (above) to the Trial Ready Cohort for the Prevention of Alzheimer’s Dementia (TRC-PAD) in-person study.
+The purpose of TRC-PAD was to find as many people as possible (also called a “cohort”) who were interested in participating in clinical trials aimed at discovering treatments to reduce the risk of developing Alzheimer’s dementia.
+TRC-PAD sought to help researchers enroll participants into these trials quickly to allow new treatments to be discovered as soon as possible.